fbpx

 Wheelchair-Friendly Playground Equipment From Playworld

 To create a truly inclusive playground, you need to include a range of wheelchair activities and challenge levels to meet the needs of all children.
 Today’s play spaces emphasize innovation and inclusive design, so no one has to be excluded.
-For example, items such as play panels and telescopes at various heights allow children in wheelchairs to easily access the activities.
+For example, items such as play panels and telescopes at various heights allow children with wheelchairs to easily access the activities.
 Likewise, rubber surfacing makes it easier to move around with a wheelchair.
 Ramps and accessible gliders, swings and merry-go-rounds let all kids participate in the fun together.

 At Playworld, you’ll find a range of inclusive solutions to build a welcoming, thrilling and accessible playground for children who use wheelchairs.
 Consider equipment such as: